Modelling Portfolio for Beginners: Must-Have Photos

 Consider hiring a professional hair and make-up artist for your portfolio photoshoot.
 It’s recommended but not a must.
 Same as a professional photographer, pro MUAH will add so much more value to your images and kickstart your modelling career.

 I hope you found this week’s post useful.
-Email me to discuss your photoshoot, and let’s create a kickass model portfolio for you.
+If you’re looking for a professional photographer in Birmingham U.K. email me to discuss your photoshoot, and let’s create a kickass model portfolio for you.